tbs1-bo/ioemu/README.md

 ![screenshot](ioemu-screenshot.png)

-The ioemu-project provides a simple emulator for input/output operations with simple electronic components like LEDs and push buttons.
+The ioemu-project provides an  emulator for input/output operations with simple electronic components like LEDs and push buttons.

-## Installation
+## Installation and Upgrade

-Use pip for a simple installation
+Use pip for a simple installation.
+For an update use `install --update`.

 - Linux, MacOS: `python3 -m pip install ioemu`
 - Windows: `python -m pip install ioemu`